 Roommate Agreements

 To prevent roommate conflicts, you should discuss the issues below with all prospective roommates and sign a roommate agreement.
 The roommate agreement should be detailed and feel fair to everyone.
 All roommates should sign and date the agreement and get a copy.
-Here is a sample
+Here is a sample.

 Some items to think about: